keiaa-75/soko/README.md

 **Sōko** (倉庫) means "warehouse" in Japanese.
 I'm out of name ideas.

-This project is a simple, responsive web application designed for managing a product inventory.
-It's a **full-stack application**, built with Spring Boot, JavaScript, and Bootstrap 5, that showcases **RESTful API** services and a clean, **mobile-first** user interface.
+This is a simple, responsive web application for managing a product inventory.
+It is built with Spring Boot, H2 Database, JavaScript, and Bootstrap 5.
+The project demonstrates a full-stack application with RESTful API services and a mobile-first user interface.

 ## Features